 Assuming that an alien species even produces sound to communicate, we might not be able to hear their language or be able to distinguish between sounds that would convey important information.
 For instance, take humanity’s own issues differentiating phonemes that don’t appear in our native languages.
-This is the case with the infamous L and R pronunciations for native Japanese speakers in English.
-They don’t have these sounds in their language, but they do have something in-between these two letters, so when learning English these two phonemes are then very hard to differentiate.
+If you aren’t exposed to certain sounds during a critical period of learning in your childhood, it can be impossible to hear them later on.
+This is the case with the infamous “L” and “R” pronunciations for native Japanese speakers in English.
+People who speak Japanese from birth don’t have these sounds in their language, but they do have something in-between these two letters, so when learning English these two phonemes are then very hard to differentiate.

 Similarly, one of the reasons why Mandarin Chinese is so difficult to learn is because it’s a tonal language, meaning that pitch and intonation produce different word meanings.
 We don’t have this in most European languages, so it takes significant practice to hear the differences.
 Returning to the issues of our alien friends — if the distinction between sounds in an alien language is too subtle for us to notice, it could be very difficult to learn what they’re trying to convey.